About Dazey’s Ward

 Although only a kitten, Dazey had been brought into the city pound for biting.
-She was in the ‘bad cat’ bin (for a requisite 10-day quarantine) when her potential adopters ventured to the shelter, all the good kitties having been taken to local pet stores for adoption.
+She was in the ‘bad cat’ bin (for a requisite 10-day quarantine) when her potential adopters ventured to the shelter.

 Dazey was adopted by the couple, and they enjoyed her company for six years before she was taken from them tragically and too soon.
 In an effort to redirect their grief, they decided to donate to a local animal charity.
 Austin Pets Alive! kept coming up during their inquiries, so they arranged for a tour of the facilities and had an informative discussion about sponsorship opportunities.

 Just as Dazey was once considered a ‘discard’, ringworm kitties often have the same undeserved stigma.
-Funding for the ringworm program at APA! was an appropriate segue and tribute: a ringworm program would benefit cats who are highly adoptable but having some bad luck and in need of a second chance.
+Funding for the ringworm program at APA! was an appropriate segue and tribute: a ringworm program would benefit cats who are highly adoptable but have had some bad luck and need of a second chance.

-Dazey’s Ward has been operational since the fall of 2010 and in its first year of operation has saved almost 200 cats.
+Dazey’s Ward has been operational since the fall of 2010 and in its first year of operation, saved almost 200 cats.

 “In memory of Dazey, our sweet and beloved kitty rescued from the ‘bad cat’ bin.
 Cheers to second chances!”